nestauk/sg_covid_impact/reports/technical_report/4_results.md

 [@fig:tweets_new_users] shows the number of new users over time, extracted from the account creation date in the tweet's user metadata.
-We see that the majority of Scottish businesses in our dataset have been on Twitter for several years - we see peak rates of adoption in the early 2010's with the number of new users decreasing each given year.
+We see that the majority of Scottish businesses in our dataset have been on Twitter for several years - adoption rates peak in the early 2010's with the number of new users decreasing each given year.
-Whilst this constant decrease and the small numbers of new users since 2019 makes it hard to assess the extent to which businesses may have adapted to Covid-19 by adopting an online presence we do see a spike in the number of new users in April, May, and June 2020.
+Whilst this constant decrease and the small numbers of new users since 2019 makes it hard to assess the extent to which businesses may have adapted to Covid-19 by adopting an online presence there is a spike in the number of new users in April, May, and June 2020.
-However, the evidence for this is extremely weak as we are talking about 10-15 new users!
+However, the evidence for this is extremely weak as the magnitude of the speak is about 10-15 new users!

 <div class=altair s3_path="tweets_laua_representivity.json" static_path="tweets_laua_representivity.png" id="fig:tweets_laua_representivity">Over-representation factor of each Council area's share of tweets when compared to their presence in the Glass data
 <!-- TODO: do this by user too -->
 </div>

-[@fig:tweets_section_representivity] shows how under or over-represented Council areas share of tweets are when compared to Glass.
+[@fig:tweets_section_representivity] shows how under or over-represented a Council area's share of tweets are when compared to Glass.
 We see that Edinburgh, Glasgow, and other urban areas are over-represented compared to rural areas which tend to be under-represented.

 <div class=altair s3_path="tweets_section_representivity.json" static_path="tweets_section_representivity.png" id="fig:tweets_section_representivity">Over-representation factor of each SIC section's share of tweets when compared to their presence in the Glass data
 <!-- TODO: do this by user too -->
 </div>

-[@fig:tweets_section_representivity] shows how under or over-represented SIC section's share of tweets are when compared to Glass.
+[@fig:tweets_section_representivity] shows how under or over-represented a SIC section's share of tweets are when compared to Glass.
 Perhaps as expected, *Accomodation and Food Services* are very over-represented.
-*Information and Communication Services Activities*, and *Processional, Scientific, And Technical Activities* are under-represented likely due to their over-representation in the Glass dataset.
+*Information and Communication*, and *Professional, Scientific, And Technical Activities* are under-represented likely due to their over-representation in the Glass dataset.

 <div class=altair s3_path="tweets_last_tweet.json" static_path="tweets_last_tweet.png" id="fig:tweets_last_tweet">The date of the last tweet of each users account by SIC section